robcast/iiif-image-auth/README.md

 ## Additional configuration

-To prevent the letsencrypt-proxy-companion from trying to fetch certificates you can disable the service by adding a file `docker-compose.override.yml` with the contents:
+To prevent the letsencrypt-proxy-companion from trying to fetch certificates you can disable the service by creating a file `docker-compose.override.yml` with the contents:

 ```
 version: '3'